 WE ALL WANT TO BE HEALTHY, ATHLETIC, ENERGETIC AND IN GOOD SHAPE

 One of the essential steps in living a long and happy life is making time to care for yourself.
 People underestimate the power of eating fresh and unprocessed foods and how they can affect your well-being.
-Nowadays it is well documented in scientific literature that a healthy diet, combined with regular exercise, can prevent various diseases such as certain types of cancer, metabolic, cardiovascular diseases and mental disorders.
+Nowadays it is well documented in scientific literature that a healthy diet, combined with regular exercise, can prevent various diseases such as certain types of cancer, metabolic, cardiovascular disease and mental disorders.
 There are two reasons why the Italian lifestyle keeps most Italians fit and healthy: We eat genuine food and we are physically active.
 We walk everywhere, whenever possible.
 Whether you live in Italy or not here is a list of habits you can adopt.

 Cooking, eating genuine food and training have always been my life-long passion and – indeed – my lifestyle.
 By cooking well you will keep your appetite satisfied while taking advantage of key ingredients that are beneficial to your health.
 You are what you eat!